How High: Sequel

-In May 2002, a sequel to How High was reported as being written by Don D. Scott (the co-writer of Barbershop), with Method Man and Redman reprising their roles.
+In May 2002, a television sequel to How High was reported as being written by Don D. Scott (the co-writer of Barbershop), with Method Man and Redman reprising their roles.

 In October 2008, Redman revealed that a script for the sequel was still in the middle of being written, stating that "we wanna represent all the smokers", believing that since How High, no one has done justice on a stoner film.
 In April 2009, it was reported that Redman blamed Universal Pictures for the film's delay, stating: "They're not opening that money door for us to shoot it.
 We promoted the shit out of that movie.
 We got the whole world waiting for a How High 2."

 In December 2010, Redman confirmed that Universal Pictures was indeed holding the rights to How High, so the chances of How High 2 coming out were slim.
 In April 2013, Method Man told TMZ that the script was being written by Dustin Lee Abraham, who wrote the first one, but it all would depend on Universal if the film would happen.
 In November 2015, Redman stated How High 2 would be released in 2017.

 In 2017, there was a written script, confirmed by Matt "M-80" Markoff.
 Redman stated that the script was being rewritten, and he expected production to begin late 2017, early 2018; he also stated he and Method Man could move on to something other than the sequel.
 The two men confirmed they would not reprise their roles in the sequel because "the business wasn't right".

 The sequel was greenlit by MTV and Universal 1440 Entertainment in June 2018.
 The film takes place in Atlanta and production began September 25, 2018, starring Lil' Yachty and D.C.
 Young Fly.
 MTV announced How High 2 would premiere on April 20, 2019, with Mike Epps reprising his role as Baby Powder.